jmfp/jmfp/README.md

-### Hi there 👋
-My name is Jessie and I have a bachelors degree in Computer Science at Colorado Technical University.
-I'm currently searching an entry level frontend engineering job in web development.
-Here are a few of my portfolio projects for you to check out.
-Thanks for yoour time!
+My name is Jessie and I'm a software engineer!

 <!--
 **jmfp/jmfp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.